 The tasks for the test to obtain the driving licence are to be created centrally and apply to the entire teaching staff in Germany.
 One could even introduce an EU driving licence that is valid for all countries or is required in each country in order to be allowed to continue teaching at all.
 The exams can be done online.

 It becomes difficult when students do not have appropriate devices or internet at home - or a quiet learning environment in their extended family.
 Here again the weakest would be disadvantaged.
 The state would have to provide the appropriate resources so that all the pupils concerned can learn at home or in appropriate facilities.

 Alternatively or in addition, learning spaces for digital learning can be created.
-These can be located in the afternoon in the schools or in local learning rooms for pupils from the immediate vicinity.
+These can be located in the afternoon in the schools or in local learning spaces for pupils from the immediate vicinity.
 These should be equipped with Internet access, workstations for socially disadvantaged families and optional childcare services.
 Why not create an alliance of leading and innovative IT companies that provide a wide range of devices, software, applications and platforms in novel "learn hubs"?
 If the industry is brought on board, there will be no reason to complain about a lack of young talent in the future.
 In the transitional period or even permanently, companies could also provide unused workplaces or take on "learning sponsorships".